PipesAndFiltersProject/ProcessorNode/README.md

 ```
 First line of a configuration file must always have the word `nodeconfiguration`, and nothing else.

-Then, the file is describing a Node named "Exercise information", having a port listening to config broadcast messages in port 10001, receiving data packages from previous Node from port 50002, sending packages to next Node at 192.168.1.165:50003, readind data from tsv file "exercise-info.txt" and also writing some reporting data to a file named there.
+Then, the sample file is describing a Node:
+* named "Exercise information",
+* having a port listening to config broadcast messages in port 10001,
+* receiving data packages from previous Node from port 50002,
+* sending packages to next Node at 192.168.1.165:50003,
+* readind data from tsv file "exercise-info.txt" and also
+* writing some reporting data to a file named.

+If no output would be configured and remote configuration support is required, one should specify `config-out` with value "yes".
+Node would then create a socket just for sending configuration response Packages.
+No other packages would be sent using this writer.
+If the Node has `output`, the same socket is used for sending "usual" packages and also configuration responses.

 ## Dependencies